NVIDIA/cuda-quantum/docs/sphinx/install.rst

 .. tab:: `mpi4py <https://mpi4py.readthedocs.io/>`__ Wrapper

   **Use case**: Python users

-  Although we recommend manual MPI activation for optimized performance and compatibility, users may wish to attain CUDA Quantum MPI support via the Python package manager (`pip`).
-  CUDA Quantum provides an MPI plugin wrapper around the `mpi4py <https://mpi4py.readthedocs.io/>` Python package.

-  If no builtin nor manually-activated plugin can be detected, CUDA Quantum will try to locate the `mpi4py` package.
+  If manual activation of CUDA Quantum MPI plugin is not feasible, users may attain MPI support via the the `mpi4py <https://mpi4py.readthedocs.io/>` Python package.
+On a system with no builtin nor manually-activated plugin, CUDA Quantum will try to locate the `mpi4py` package.
   If found, CUDA Quantum MPI API calls will be redirected to the corresponding `mpi4py` API.

   .. note::

     The installation of `mpi4py` `pip` package does require a pre-installed MPI implementation on the system as well as basic compilation capabilities (e.g., a `C` language compiler).

   .. note::

+    Using `mpi4py`-based plugin does incur runtime overhead due to function call indirection.
+    For example, CUDA Quantum MPI API would need to invoke a `mpi4py` Python wrapper of the underlying MPI API rather than invoking it directly.

+    Hence, we recommend manual MPI activation if possible.
 Manually-activated or builtin MPI plugins, if present in the CUDA Quantum install directory, will take precedence over the one based on `mpi4py`.

 .. _dependencies-and-compatibility: